Graduate School Application

 You must submit a one-time application fee via credit card online in order to complete your application — $75 for domestic applicants, $100 for international applicants.

 Departments will begin reviewing applications on January 4.
-Applications will be accepted for review until admissions to your specific doctoral program have been completed.
+Applications will be accepted for review until enrollment to your specific doctoral program is complete.

 Notification of Acceptance

 The UGA Graduate School must concur with the departmental admissions committee before the decision becomes official.
 An "official acceptance letter" will be mailed by the UGA Graduate School.
 Prior to the receipt of the Graduate School's official notification, any notification of acceptance communicated by the Terry College, either verbally or written, is considered "pending Graduate School approval" and is unofficial.

 To be considered for admission, applicants should have: